 The brand voice document problem

 That is the point of this article.
-A useful voice system for AI is a set of decisions, examples, and boundaries, not a mood board in prose.
-It needs to say what the brand says, what it refuses to say, how it handles tension, which phrases are allowed, which ones are banned, and what good output looks like in context.
-Think of it like a referee’s rulebook, not a poster on the wall.
-The poster makes people feel aligned.
-The rulebook makes the model behave.
+A useful voice system for AI is a set of decisions, examples, and boundaries rather than a mood board in prose.
+It needs to define what the brand says, what it refuses to say, how it handles tension, which phrases are allowed, which ones are banned, and what good output looks like in context.
+It works as a referee’s rulebook, not a poster on the wall: a poster makes people feel aligned, while a rulebook governs what gets written.

 Why adjectives fail as instructions